pjkaufman/dynamicVideoList/README.md

 ### URL Parameters

-These parameters are defined and used in Javascript
+These parameters are defined and used in JavaScript:

-- lang - the language in which to check for the video in
+- lang - the language of the video
 - video - the name of the video to play
-- time - the time in the video to start the user at
+- time - the time in the video to start the video at
 - sub - the language to have the subtitles set to

 ## Modifying

 ### Video List

-The video list is where both the Dynamic Video Player and Video Language Player get their video IDs from.
+The video list is where both the Dynamic Video Player and Video Language Player get their video ids from.

+You can do any of three things to modify the video list:

-You need to modify the yaml config file `user\config\video.yaml` to modify or add a video list.
+1. Modify the yaml config file `user\config\video.yaml` to modify or add a video list.
+This is the default way that the Dynamic Video Player and Video Language Player get their video list.

+2. Create a new config file and add the video list there.

+3. Create the video list in the YAML front matter of the page. <br> _Note: this option does not require the use of more than the default language for the page in the title option._

-It will look something like:
+The video list looks something like:
 ``` YAML
 [name_of_video_list]:
   - name: [name_to_display_here]